codeigniter4/CodeIgniter4/user_guide_src/source/installation/upgrade_models.rst

 If you use sub-directories in your controller structure you have to change the namespace according to that.
 Example: You have a version 3 controller located in ``application/models/users/user_contact.php`` the namespace has to be ``namespace App\Models\Users;`` and the controller path in the version 4 should look like this: ``app/Models/Users/UserContact.php``

-The new Models in CI4 have a lot of build in methods.
-For exmaple the ``find($id)`` method.
-With this you can find data where the primary key is equals ``$id``.
+The new Model in CI4 has a lot of built-in methods.
+For example, the ``find($id)`` method.
+With this you can find data where the primary key is equal to ``$id``.
 Inserting data is also easier than before.
-In CI4 there is a ``insert($data)`` method.
-You can optionally make use of all those build in methods and migrate your code to the new methods.
+In CI4 there is an ``insert($data)`` method.
+You can optionally make use of all those built-in methods and migrate your code to the new methods.

 You can find more information to those methods `here <http://codeigniter.com/user_guide/models/model.html>`_.